theHamdiz/it/README.md

 #### Overview

 it is a Go package providing utility functions for error handling, logging, and execution retries, simplifying common patterns while adhering to Go best practices.
-It offers a collection of functions to manage errors, structured logging, retries with exponential backoff, and other robust utilities.
+It offers a collection of functions to manage errors, structured logging, retries with exponential backoff, and other robust utilities like graceful shutdown & restart of any server; with done notification as well as action functions to perform.

 #### Features